 While no Lyft drivers want to risk being deactivated for canceling rides too often, do not forget that your safety is the most important thing.
 If you feel unsafe or uncomfortable when you arrive to pick up a rider, do not be afraid to cancel.
 Or if you call the rider and there is something in his voice that sends shivers down your spine, it is a good idea to cancel.

-If you have been in a Lyft accident as a female or male driver, speak to our Los Angeles Lyft accident attorney at the Law Offices of Howard Craig Kornberg.
-Schedule a free consultation by calling 310-997-0904 or complete this contact form.
+If you have been in a Lyft accident as a female or male driver, speak to our attorney at the Law Offices of Howard Craig Kornberg.
+Schedule a free consultation by calling 310-997-0904 or completing this contact form.